-In order to allow the technical committees to begin their substantive work on the first day of the Conference, group meetings will be held on the day before the official opening sitting.
-This means that on Tuesday, 2 June, in addition to the usual meetings of the Government, Employers' and Workers' groups, where the groups elect their Officers, make proposals relating to the composition of the different committees and become acquainted with Conference procedure, provision will also be made for group planning meetings for committees, to be held as deemed appropriate by each group.
-The tripartite members of national delegations should therefore arrive in Geneva in sufficient time to be able to take part in these important meetings.
+In order to allow the technical committees to begin their substantive work on the first day of the Conference, the Governing Body decided, at its 300th Session (November 2007), that group meetings would be held on the day before the official opening sitting.
+This means that on Tuesday, 31 May, in addition to the usual meetings of the Government, Employers' and Workers' groups, where the groups elect their Officers, make proposals relating to the composition of the different committees and become acquainted with Conference procedure, provision will also be made for group planning meetings for committees, to be held as deemed appropriate by each group.
+The members of tripartite national delegations should therefore arrive in Geneva in sufficient time to be able to take part in these meetings.

-The full group meetings will take place in the following rooms:
+The group meetings will take place in the following rooms:

-Government group: Assembly Hall of the Palais des Nations

-Employers' group: Governing Body room of the ILO

-Workers' group: Room XIX of the Palais des Nations
+Government group: Assembly Hall, Palais des Nations Employers' group: Governing Body room at the ILO Workers' group: Room XIX, Palais des Nations

-■ Wednesday, 3 June
+Wednesday, 1 June